Ghostkwebb/TileVania_Unity-2D/README.md

 ## Development Notes

 *   **Unity Version:** The project was developed using Unity version 2022.3.30f1.
-*   **Dependencies:** No external assets or plugins were used in development other than Unity's built in engine packages.
+*   **Dependencies:** No external assets or plugins were used in development other than Unity's built-in engine packages.
 *   **Current Features:**
     *   Basic player movement and jumping.
     *   Dash ability for quick navigation.